GlaxoSmithKline set for lift in move to "core" EPS

-LONDON GlaxoSmithKline's (GSK.L) growth profile could get a lift from next year as a number of elements, including legal charges, drop out of the drugmaker's new key measure of "core" earnings.
+LONDON GlaxoSmithKline's (GSK.L) growth profile could get a lift from next year as a number of factors, including legal charges, drop out of the drugmaker's new key measure of "core" earnings.

 The shift to reporting core earnings per share (EPS) brings Britain's top drugmaker into line with international peers like Novartis NOVN.VX and AstraZeneca (AZN.L), which already use this as the main metric for their financial reporting.